 - Optional- lemon juice, nutritional yeast and finely chopped fresh herbs to flavour.

-- Soak your cashews in filtered water and the salt for 4-12 hours
+- Soak your cashews in filtered water and 1 tsp salt for 4-12 hours

-- Drain and rinse the nuts and add into your blender with the Sauerkraut brine and water
+- Drain and rinse the nuts and add into your blender with the remaining salt and Sauerkraut brine and water

 - Put the blended mixture into a clean glass or ceramic jar.
 Take time to do this, ideally creating a clean layer of cashew mixture.
 Clean off any mixture that sits on the rim or sides of the jar (to prevent mould growing).
 Screw the lid on tightly.
-If you don’t have a jar with a lid, or an airtight lid, you can add a layer of olive oil over the top of the cashew mixture.
-Ensure the cashew mix is completely covered in oil.
-This will create a seal between your ferment and air pathogens like yeast or mould.
+If you don’t have a jar with a lid, or an airtight lid, you can simply cover with a cheesecloth.
+Both the starter culture and salt will help to prevent putrifying microbes from entering, so this should be enough.
+NOTE: In the past I recommended using olive as an airlock.
+After a few readers suggested this could be unsafe (in that it has a tiny potential to allow bacteria to grow) I no longer recommend this method- I need to do more research on the subject here.

 Note: You don’t need to sterilise your jar- though you’ll never regret doing so.
 I use a Kilner jar, and simply wash under hot water using my hand (allowing to air dry).
 Make sure you leave enough room at the top of the jar (at least 5 cm/2 inch) for the cheese to grow.
 As it ferments, lots of bubble will form and the cheese will expand upwards.